 Hemorrhoids are body tissue around and in the anus.
 High pressure in the anal canal causes hemorrhoids to become swollen or forced out of position – this is why occasionally they occur suddenly after a bowel movement.

-Men are more prone than women to suffer from this condition, that requires professional medical treatment.
 By age 50, about 50 percent of the population has experienced at least one usual symptom, which includes – bleeding, rectal pain, itching, and possibly prolapse (this form of hemorrhoids can become infected or irritated and may require surgery).

 Internal – which occur in the lower rectum, and are commonly painless but can cause bleeding during bowel movements.